marizethpb/8-Week-SQL-Challenge/Case Study 2: Pizza Runner/problem.md

 #### 3. Is there any relationship between the number of pizzas and how long the order takes to prepare?
+The correlation coefficient for number of pizzas and the preparation duration is 0.84.
+This means that there is a very strong positive association with two variables.
+An increase in the number of pizza is very strongly associated to increased preparation duration.

 | correl|
 | ----- |
 | 0.84  |

 #### 4. What was the average distance travelled for each customer?
+Shown below are the average distance of deliveries for each customer.
+The table below shows that customer 104 and 105 have the nearest and farthest distances, respectively.

 | customer_id | average_distance |
 | ----------- | ---------------- |
 | 101         | 20.00            |